mandacosta/mandacosta/README.md

 - 👋 My name is Amanda, thanks for visiting my github profile !
 - 👩 I'm a chemisty 👩‍🔬 on my way to become a fullstack web developer 🧑‍💻
-- 📚 I’m currently studying at Kenzie Academy Brasil and now learning React;
+- 📚 I’m currently studying at Kenzie Academy Brasil and now learning NodeJS;
+- 🥳 Frontend Developer !
+Checkout my projects <3

 ##